codefordenver/habitat-group-contacts/README.md

 1. For a local dev you can enter any random string similar to a password.
 For production you can use a more secure random number/password generator.

 - cookieKey: 'Place cookieKey Here'

-### Waffle Link

-This repo was created from https://cfd-new.herokuapp.com.
-Use [the Waffle board](https://waffle.io/codefordenver/habitat-group-contacts) for this repo to always know what to do next for your project!